-Nerve roots extend off of the spinal canal on either side through a space at the back of the vertebrae known as the foramen.
+Nerve roots extend off your spinal canal on either side through a space at the back of your vertebrae known as the foramen.

-In a healthy spine, both the nerve bundle and the nerve roots are afforded plenty of room within the spinal canal and foramen.
+If your spine is healthy, both your nerve bundle and nerve roots have ample room within your spinal canal and foramen.

-In individuals with lumbar spinal stenosis, degenerative changes such as bone spurs can restrict the space that the nerve bundles have within the spinal canal, putting pressure on the nerves.
+But if you have lumbar spinal stenosis, degenerative changes (such as bone spurs) can restrict the space that your nerves have within your spinal canal.
+In turn, this may place pressure on your nerves.

 Bone spurs can also affect the foramen, narrowing the space for one or more of your nerve roots as they exit your spine.